-All complaints regarding the behaviour of members should be presented and submitted in writing to the Secretary or the Chairman.
+All complaints regarding the behaviour of members should be presented and submitted in writing to the Secretary or the Chair.

 The Committee has the power to take appropriate disciplinary action including the termination of membership.

 There will be the right of appeal to the Committee following the disciplinary action being announced.
-The Committee should consider the appeal within twenty eight days of the Chairman receiving the appeal.
+The Committee should consider the appeal within twenty-eight days of the Chair receiving the appeal.

 11 ALTERING THE CONSTITUTION